 The latest measure undertaken by Council to assist local businesses that have been significantly affected by COVID-19 is the provision of $200,000 in the form of small business grants.

-The COVID-19 Small Business Resilience Grants program has now opened and local businesses which have less than 20 employees may be eligible for funding.
-The grants have been devised to complement other initiatives taken by the Council, together with the various stimulus and support measures provided by both the Federal and State Governments.
+The COVID-19 Small Business Resilience Grants program is open until 31 December 2020 and local businesses which have less than 20 employees may be eligible for funding.
+The grants have been created to complement other initiatives taken by the Council, together with the various stimulus and support measures provided by both the Federal and State Governments.

 There are three categories that local West Torrens' businesses can apply for: